aleksei-berezkin/typique/README.md

 }
 ```

-Note: the path `typique/ts-plugin` does not depend on the location of your `tsconfig.json` relative to the workspace root because it's given in terms of `node_modules` in which `typique` is installed.
-So it should be always the same.
+Note: the path `typique/ts-plugin` does not depend on the location of your `tsconfig.json` relative to the workspace root.
+It is resolved from the `node_modules` directory where `typescript` is installed, so as long as `typique` is installed in the same `node_modules`, the path is always the same.

 ### 3. Write some styles

 Name your constants `...Class` and `...Var` to instruct Typique to suggest completion items in the constant initializers.
-(Full naming conventions are explained [further](#completion-in-different-contexts))
+Full naming conventions are explained [further](#completion-in-different-contexts).

 ```ts
 import type { Css, Var } from 'typique'